 Microsoft is to thank for that.
-We have seen great changes to the way the operating systems are laid out, and Windows 10 is the easiest operating system I have ever used.
+We have seen significant changes in the way the operating systems are presented, and Windows 10 is the most user-friendly operating system we have ever used.
 Everything is intelligently laid out; the only problem is getting to know how to do it at least once so you can remember how it is done a second time in the future if you ever need to do it again.

 The following guide teaches you everything you need to reset the Windows 10 operating system so you can return it to the default settings that it had.
-The guide allows you to choose between keeping the files that are already on the computer, so you do longer have to worry by about a backup or completely remove everything and have the operating system the same way it was when you first opened it out of the box and set it up for the first time.
+In the guide, you can choose between keeping the files that are already on the computer, so you no longer have to worry about a backup or completely removing everything and have the operating system the same way it was when you first opened it out of the box and set it up for the first time.
 Everyone’s situation is different, but just remember that if you do choose to reset the Windows 10 OS and not save the data, then there is no way of getting it back later.

-Click on the Windows menu in the bottom left corner and then click on the “Settings” icon from the left side pane. (click to enlarge screenshot below)
+1. Click on the Windows menu in the bottom left corner and then click on the Settings icon from the left side pane. (click to enlarge screenshot below)

-Click on the “Recovery” button from the left side pane and then click on the Get Started button available underneath where it says the Reset This PC menu. (click to enlarge screenshot below)
+3. Click on the Recovery button from the left side pane and then click on the Get Started button available underneath where it says the Reset This PC menu. (click to enlarge screenshot below)

-We choose to keep the personal files in our example.
+5. We choose to keep the personal files in our example.
 You can see that it still removed the applications that you have installed on the computer.
-Click on the “Next” button to continue. (click to enlarge screenshot below)
+Click on the Next button to continue. (click to enlarge screenshot below)

-The Windows 10 OS now shows you a warning screen so that you know what happens when the computer is reset with regards to what you cannot do with earlier versions of Windows.
-Click on the “Next” button to begin the resetting process.
+6. The Windows 10 OS now shows you a warning screen so that you know what happens when the computer is reset with regards to what you cannot do with earlier versions of Windows.
+Click on the Next button to begin the resetting process.

-It then tells you what you can expect when the reset occurs, including having the applications removed that you already know about, plus altering the settings and that it is going to reinstall the Windows 10 operating system while keeping the personal files which are referring to things like your pictures.
-Click on the “Reset” button when you are ready for it to begin. (click to enlarge screenshot below)
+7. It then tells you what you can expect when the reset occurs, including having the applications removed that you already know about, plus altering the settings and that it is going to reinstall the Windows 10 operating system while keeping the personal files which are referring to things like your pictures.
+Click on the Reset button when you are ready for it to begin. (click to enlarge screenshot below)

 In conclusion, that is how to reset a Windows 10 PC and restore the factory resetting while still keeping your personal files.